SherazHussain546/StylishMarbleArt/WIKI.md

 ## Live Site & Deployment

-The application is built for high performance and can be deployed seamlessly on modern hosting platforms like **Vercel** or **Netlify**.
+The application is built for high performance and can be deployed seamlessly on modern hosting platforms like **Netlify** or **Vercel**.

 ## Key Features & Technologies